The S-Hamiltonian Cycle Problem: Polynomial Case:

 By using this property, we define for each $i$ a simple $\{2,4,6\}$-path taking all the vertices of $\Vie{i}$ except for $v_i$, denoted $\Pie{i}$, this way: If $\Vie{i} = \set{v_i}$, $\Pie{i}$ is empty.
 Else, if $\Vie{i}$ contains a vertex at depth $4$ in $T_i$, $\Pie{i}$ starts at any vertex in $\Vie{i}$ at depth $4$ in $T_i$ and ends at any vertex at depth $2$ in $T_i$.
 Finally, the last case is when $\Vie{i}$ contains only $v_i$ and vertices at depth $2$ in $T_i$, in which case we define $\Pie{i}$ as a path between any two vertices at depth $2$ in $T_i$.
 Similarly, we can define for each $i$ a simple $\{2,4,6\}$-path $\Pio{i}$ that takes all the vertices of $\Vio{i}$ in this way: If $\Vio{i}$ is empty, $\Pio{i}$ is empty.
 Else, if $\Vio{i}$ contains a vertex at depth $3$ in $T_i$, $\Pio{i}$ starts at any vertex in $\Vio{i}$ at depth $1$ in $T_i$ and ends at any vertex at depth $3$ in $T_i$.
 Finally, the only other case is when $\Vio{i}$ only contains vertices at depth $1$ in $T_i$, and then $\Pio{i}$ is a path between any two vertices at depth $1$ in $T_i$.

 \textbf{Step 3: Creating the cycle.} We now construct the \Hcycle[2,4,6] by interleaving visits to the cycle $C$ and the Hamiltonian paths that we constructed for $\Vie{i}$ and $\Vio{i}$ within each tree.
-Informally, we will go around the cycle twice, the first time visiting every other vertex and skipping the others.
-During the second traversal we will skip the vertices visited in the first traversal and visit the vertices skipped in the first traversal.
-When stopping on $v_i$, we enumerate $\Pie{i}$, and when skipping a $v_i$, we enumerate $\Pio{i}$.
+Informally, we will go around the cycle twice, the first time visiting every vertex \(v_i\) with even index \(i\) (skipping the odd indexes).
+During the second traversal we will skip the vertices visited in the first traversal and visit the vertices with odd index.
+When stopping on a $v_i$, we enumerate $\Pie{i}$, and when skipping a $v_i$, we enumerate $\Pio{i}$.
+This allows us to visit every vertex exactly once, and end up on the starting vertex.
 The formal construction of the cycle is as follows: